 Decisively Fulfilled in Jesus

-So let’s do that—into the 21st century.
-I think the psalmist, and Abraham, would be upset with us if we didn’t.
-The decisive fulfillment of God’s covenant with Abraham—not final fulfillment, but the decisive one—was the life and death and resurrection of Jesus Christ, the “seed of Abraham.”
-And because Jesus in all his saving work is the seed of Abraham, everyone—including people from the most pagan nations—who is united to him by faith becomes a son of Abraham and an heir of all his blessings.
+So let’s do that into the twenty-first century.
+I think the psalmist and Abraham would be upset with us if we didn’t.
+The decisive fulfillment of God’s covenant with Abraham — not final fulfillment, but the decisive one — was the life, death, and resurrection of Jesus Christ, the “seed of Abraham.”
+And because Jesus in all his saving work is the seed of Abraham, everyone — including people from the most pagan nations — who is united to him by faith becomes a son of Abraham and an heir of all his blessings.

 So we are going to read this prayer in Psalm 67 as part of the ongoing historical realization of this great covenant and its decisive fulfillment in Jesus and its ongoing fulfillment through the church.
 The prayer is really meant to be read as a realization of the covenant with Abraham, and as an expression of how that covenant would be fulfilled in us today through Jesus Christ.